Housing & Shelter Programs

 Stay Over Program

 The Stay Over Program is a family shelter program located at the Buena Vista Horace Mann Community School (BVHM).
-Located in the Mission District, this K-8 school has been a key partner in this program’s success, working closely with DSCS and the SF Department of Homelessness and Supportive Housing since its onset.
+The Stay Over Program is a partnership with the San Francisco Unified School District and the San Francisco Department of Homelessness and Supportive Housing.

-The Mission Inn is a supportive housing program serving transition age youth, ages 18-24.
+Casa Colibri opened its doors the summer of 2022.
+Casa Colibri is a supportive housing program serving transition age youth, ages 18-24.
 Located in the Outer Mission, the program aims to provide housing, community, and opportunity for young people who have experienced homelessness.

 In partnership with Larkin Street Youth Services, the program provides on-site clinical and case management services available to all residents.
 The program also offers support and referrals related to financial management, health and mental health, employment, and social activities.